Jump to Section:

 1) Click on a sample of interest.
 This will take you to the Sample Report page.

-Below we provide a summary of the metrics provided within the Sample Report table.
+The metrics provided within the Sample Report table include:

 - You should use bases per million (bPM) when comparing relative abundance of taxa detected across samples.
 This normalized metric accounts for differences in sequencing output (i.e., total number of bases) between samples.